Quick & Easy Gluten-Free Biscuits – These 5-ingredient gluten-free biscuits are simple enough for beginners and are on the table in no time!

 - Salt.
 With biscuits, you typically want the salty flavor to come through a bit.
 These won’t be super salty, but you’ll definitely use some to get that classic biscuit flavor.

 - Full Fat Greek Yogurt.
 Our magic ingredient!
 Full fat (not low fat or light!)
 Greek yogurt has enough fat and protein to give these gluten-free biscuits the proper texture and tang, similar to what butter and buttermilk would do in a traditional recipe.
 It’s how we can make gluten-free biscuits with no eggs or butter!

 - Butter For Brushing (If You Want).
-Lastly, you can brush the tops of the biscuits with melted butter right before baking.
+Lastly, you can brush the tops of the biscuits with melted butter right before baking for an extra golden brown finish.
 I love this effect!

 A NOTE ON SWAPS & SUBSTITUTIONS:

 - DO NOT use light/low-fat yogurt or traditional yogurt for these biscuits.
 You need Greek style yogurt that is full fat to get the proper texture!